OBJECTIVE 1: Teacher professional and school organisational development

 OBJECTIVE 3: Broader Institutional Engagement

-Besides a number of accredited two-year part-time Advanced Certificates in Education (ACEs), a suite of certified Short Courses is also offered.
+Besides a number of accredited two-year part-ttime Advanced Certificates in Teaching (ACT), a suite of certified Short Courses is also offered.
 These formal qualifications are variously tailored to meet either the subject-specific professional development needs of practising teachers and/or the broader organisational management needs of school leaders.
-In response to the new national qualifications framework for teacher training, the exisiting ACE programmes are in the process of being replaced with the equivalent qualification – the Advanced Certificate in Teaching (ACT), to be implemented from 2014 onwards.
+I

 The university’s pre-service teacher training is limited to graduates only.